 Kagura gets a lot of snow, being a bit higher and bit closer to the coast, but Naeba has never been lacking for us on 5 trips now either.
 Staying there and taking the shuttle down the road to start at Mitsumata, or working your way across on the Dragondola and Tashiro lifts takes much the same time.

-They put in a new Roxy Park last season, off the side of the main No. 5 express quad for express laps, plus there’s a beginner park included in the night ski terrain out front of the hotel.
+They put in a new Roxy Park recently, off the side of the main No. 5 express quad for fast park laps, plus there’s a beginner park included in the night ski terrain out front of the hotel.

 Also at Kagura the Wada-goya mountain hut option gives you absolute first tracks staying up at 1380m.
 Book via Prince on the link below.